Zedstar16/KnockbackModifier/README.md

 This plugin was desgined to allow server owners to customise how much knockback players receive in different worlds.
 I.e if you had a practice pvp server and you want different worlds to have different levels of knockback
 I hope this plugin helps :)

+#TODO
+- Entire plugin rewrite, tf was i thinking when i wrote this
+- option to control knockback motion